 CHALLENGE: Mini Brand Audit

 Here is a little branding challenge for you so you can get clear on what kind of message you are giving in your branding.
-Once you have gone through each step post your results in the discussion in the forums and lets review.
+Once you have gone through each step post your results in the discussion in the group and lets review.

 - Do you have a logo?